Roselle

 Annual

 Roselle is hibiscus that files taxes as a vegetable: tart calyces for tea and jam, edible leaves if you are not boring, and a clock that screams annual once frost finds subtropical and tropical Americas.
-Plant after soil warms — cool roots make a sulk factory. ☀️💧 Sun and Water Requirements: - Full sun for thick stems and heavy calyx production. - Even moisture; drought shrinks calyx size and your winter pantry dreams. - Well-drained fertile soil; responds to compost without corporate fertilizer poetry. ✂️ Methods to Propagate: - Seeds: direct sow warm soil or start indoors 4–6 weeks before last frost. - Cuttings: take semi-hardwood in warm months — roots with humidity, not hope alone.
+Plant after soil warms — cool roots make a sulk factory.
+Full sun for thick stems and heavy calyx production.
+Even moisture; drought shrinks calyx size and your winter pantry dreams.
+Well-drained fertile soil; responds to compost without corporate fertilizer poetry.
+Seeds: direct sow warm soil or start indoors 4–6 weeks before last frost.
+Cuttings: take semi-hardwood in warm months — roots with humidity, not hope alone.
+Roselle: pick peak flavor when fruits soften slightly and detach easily -- birds are a parallel calendar.
+Harvest after dew dries to reduce mold in baskets.
+Jam batches same day if humidity is high; acid and sugar balance matter more than Instagram gloss.

 Good Neighbors